wagenaartje/neataptic/mkdocs/templates/docs/methods/selection.md

 **Config:**

-* _Selection.TOURNAMENT.size_ : default is `5`.
+* _methods.selection.TOURNAMENT.size_ : default is `5`.
 Must always be lower than
 the population size.
 A higher value will result in a population that has more equal, but fitter, parents.
-* _Selection.TOURNAMENT.probability_ : default is `0.5`.
-See the explanation above
+* _methods.selection.TOURNAMENT.probability_ : default is `0.5`.
+See the
-on how it is implemented.
+explanation above on how it is implemented.